-Council will expect the Design Engineer to design the drainage system in accordance with the relevant provisions of Australian Rainfall and Runoff - A Guide to Flood Estimation 2019, Water Sensitive Urban Design Engineering Procedures published by Melbourne Water, Urban Stormwater Best Practice Environmental Management Guidelines 2006, published by the CSIRO and, where relevant, Australian Standard AS3500.3 Stormwater Drainage.
+Council will expect the Design Engineer to design the drainage system in accordance with the relevant provisions of Australian Rainfall and Runoff - A Guide to Flood Estimation 2019, Water Sensitive Urban Design Engineering Procedures published by Melbourne Water, Urban Stormwater Best Practice Environmental Management 2006, published by the CSIRO and, where relevant, Australian Standard AS3500.3 Stormwater Drainage.
+Attention is drawn to Australian Rainfall and Runoff - A Guide to Flood Estimation 2019' Sections 5.3 (Conveyance Networks), 5.4 (Design/Computer Models), and 5.5 (Inlet Structures).
+Sub-sections 5.5.2 (Inlet Capacities) and 5.5.3 (Energy Losses) provide updated tables and charts and references to background material.